cychiang-ntpu/ntpu-ce-mmsp-2020/week-2-20200928/README.md

 in decibels (dB)
 * Loudness:
     * a subjective perception measured by human listeners
-    * human ears have different sensitivity to different sound frequency
+    * ***human ears have different sensitivity to different sound frequency***
     * in general, higher sound intensity means louder sound

 #### 3.4.3 Absolute threshold of hearing (ATH) and Equal-loudness contour
-The threshold of hearing is generally reported as the RMS sound pressure of 20 micropascals, i.e. 0 dB SPL, corresponding to a sound intensity of 0.98 pW/m2 at 1 atmosphere and 25 °C.[3] It is approximately the quietest sound a young human with undamaged hearing can detect at 1,000 Hz.[4]
-The threshold of hearing is frequency-dependent and it has been shown that the ear's sensitivity is best at frequencies between 2 kHz and 5 kHz,[5] where the threshold reaches as low as −9 dB SPL.
+The threshold of hearing is generally reported as the RMS sound pressure of 20 micropascals, i.e. 0 dB SPL, corresponding to a sound intensity of 0.98 pW/m^2 at 1 atmosphere and 25 °C. It is approximately the quietest sound a young human with undamaged hearing can detect at 1,000 Hz.
+The threshold of hearing is frequency-dependent and it has been shown that the ear's sensitivity is best at frequencies between 2 kHz and 5 kHz, where the threshold reaches as low as −9 dB SPL.

 ![](https://i.imgur.com/Ab6TMfI.png)